maxwolf621/DesignPattern/Iterator and Composite.md

     //..
 }
 ```
-> Class MenuItem : Methods to set up name,description, price
+-  Class MenuItem : Methods to set up name,description, price
-> Class Menu : using methods in MenuItem to set up name,description, price and then create an Iterator and return it to the waitress
+-  Interface Menu : using methods in MenuItem to set up name,description, price and then create an Iterator and return it to the waitress
-> Class Iterator : different type menu can use by same methods(e.g next(), hasNext() ... etc)
+- Interface Iterator : different type menu can use by same methods(e.g next(), hasNext() ... etc)

-Now now waitress can use the same loop method to iterate our menus
+Now the waitress can use the same loop method to iterate our menus
 ```java=
 public class Waitress{
     // we can use Menu instead of concreate Menus